-An opportunity to give a short, focused talk on a topic with a larger, seated audience—think TED Talk format.
+An opportunity to give a short, focused talk on a topic—think TED Talk format.

 Presenter(s) have more time to engage the audience, have tangible outcomes, and create discussions.
+These sessions allows for the use of breakout rooms, and provide time for audience interaction, creation, and discussion.
 There are fewer two hour slots, so sessions must have a strong set of learning outcomes.

 Who attends?
 Leaders from across the field of early childhood and K-12 educational systems attend the Summit, including educators at every level: statewide decision-makers, administrators, instructional coaches, and assessors.
-The majority of attendees are interested in hearing an early childhood focus (birth to eight years).
+The majority of attendees are focused on early childhood (birth to eight years).

 Does my session need to focus on CLASS only?
-No!
-We've had a number of popular sessions that are more loosely tied to CLASS, including trauma-informed care, mindfulness, sign language, and more.
+No. We've had a number of popular sessions that are more loosely tied to CLASS, including using mindfulness practices, incorporating sign language, or focus solely on improving interactions without using CLASS terminology.
 We do find that participants want to be able to make connections to their work and their common tie is usually the CLASS tool, so being able to either implicitly or explicitly tie it back to CLASS is appreciated.
 See last year's schedule for examples.